How to Make a Budget You Can Actually Follow

 Non-Essential Spending

 For most people, the category where spending always tends to get out of hand is non-essential spending.
 Whether it’s impulse purchases, eating out or simply overspending on clothes or entertainment, it’s the area that most often doesn’t stick to the budgeting rules.
 Self-control is an important part of not overspending, but budgeting properly can also help.
 If you try to write a budget without any room for non-essential spending, it’s a much bigger deal when you spend on something outside the budget.
-If you budget (and stick to) a certain amount for non-essentials, impulse buys aren’t such a big deal.
+If your budget (and stick to) a certain amount for non-essentials, impulse buys aren’t such a big deal.

 Essential Spending

-It’s vital to budget for essential expenses, such as mortgage or rent payments, food, utilities and insurance.
+It’s vital to budget for essential expenses, such as mortgage or rent payments, food, utilities, and insurance.
 While these costs will remain relatively constant every month, you can take some steps to reduce these expenses.
 Consider whether or not refinancing your mortgage would be a good option.
 Talk to a local agent to see if you can find a better deal on auto insurance in Seattle than you have now.
-You can even sometimes save money by switching cable, cell phone or internet providers.
+You can even sometimes save money by switching cable, cell phone, or internet providers.

 Many people find it a challenge to set a realistic budget and then stick to it.
 However, there are some things you can do to help keep your personal finances secure.
 It’s good to find a record-keeping system that works for you, whether analog or digital.
 You can also try to reduce your essential spending and leave room in your budget for non-essentials so you have more control on your spending every month.